endjin/Endjin.Assembly.ChangeDetection/README.md

 ##Notes##

-To get this running locally, you may need to change the hard coded file paths for detecting the assemblies to compare...
-I really should get around to making that resolvable, but it wasn't what I was trying to prove!
+To get this running locally, you may need install SpecFlow as Visual Studio Extension.

 ##Comments##